nikhiltec/Poll_project/README.md

- Creating a page with an opinion poll form to collect visitor responses on different situations and displaying the results of the opinion poll on another page.
+ Creating a page with an opinion poll form using DJANGO to collect visitor responses on different situations and displaying the results of the opinion poll on another page.